Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/snippets/ind_code.md

 <div style="text-align: justify">
 <p>We check to see if a row index 'i' and if a column index 'j' were passed.
 If
-If only a row index was passed, we return that entire row.
-If only a column index was passed, we return the entire column (by transposing the matrix to make indexing a column easy) and if both were passed we return the value (as an integer) in the 'ith' and 'jth' column:</p>
+only a row index was passed, we return that entire row.
+If only a column index was passed, we return the entire column (by transposing the matrix to make indexing a column easy) and if both were passed we return the value in the 'ith' and 'jth' column (as an integer):</p>
 </div>

 {% highlight python %}